Phabrico/Phabrico/docs/05-Maniphest/README.md

 # Maniphest tasks

- The *Maniphest* task overview screen displays a list of tasks to be performed:
+ The *Maniphest* task overview screen displays a list of tasks to be performed:<br />
 ![image-20210411140728743](maniphest-01.png) <br />